 If your business sells goods or tangible personal property, you’ll need to register to collect a seven percent sales tax.
 This registration allows you to legally conduct retail sales in the state of Indiana.
 Once your registration is completed and processed, you’ll be issued a Registered Retail Merchant Certificate (RRMC).
 You’ll need one certificate on display for each business location, if you have more than one retail address.

-The RRMC is valid for two years, and updates automatically with no additional charge for renewal.
+The RRMC updates automatically with no additional charge for renewal.
 If a business does not pay its tax liability, the RRMC will expire.
-After the tax bill is paid in full, the business must file a REG-1 form that is mailed to the business and pay a $25 registration fee.
-If the business cannot locate the REG-1 form, you may call us at (317) 232-2240, Monday through Friday, 8 a.m. - 4:30 p.m., EST.
+After the tax bill is paid in full, the business must file a REG-1 form that is mailed to the business.
+If the business cannot locate the REG-1 form, you may call us at 317-232-2240, Monday through Friday, 8 a.m.–4:30 p.m., ET.

 Additional tax registration may be necessary if your business:

 - Sells food and beverages

 - Rents rooms or accommodations for periods of less than 30 days